at2005/p9-integrator/README.md

 Run the binary on a GPU node using `./bin/mint` with a set of command line arguments:

-- `-c` sets the path to the config file
+- `-c` specifies the path to the JSON config file.
+For an example of what this should look like, check out examples/test.json

+### Optional:

 - `-i` prints simulation information
 - `-p` prints positions at each timestep for each body in the simulation
 - `-t` sets the number of timesteps to run the simulation for (default is 1)